11.3 Use Practice Questions as Diagnostics

 Key Takeaways

-• Practice questions should identify weak topics, not just produce a score.
+• Practice questions exist to locate weak topics, not to generate a feel-good score.

-• Write corrections in your own words so you repair the reasoning behind the miss.
+• Write each correction in one or two sentences in your own words to repair the reasoning, not the answer letter.

 Turn every missed item into a study instruction